jhonlouisetan/POS-website/README.md

-# POS-website
+## About
+A prototype POS website.

+## Purpose
-A final exam project for IT103P
+A final exam project for IT103P Web Programming

+## Members
+- Alfred Ashley Andrion
+- Jhon Louise Tan
+- Abdul Aziz Uy